gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Update-AIPScanner.md

 ```

 ## DESCRIPTION
 The Update-AIPScanner cmdlet updates the database schema for the Azure Information Protection scanner.
 You must run this cmdlet one time after you have upgraded the Azure Information Protection client.
-If you do not, the scanner service does not run.

 Run this cmdlet with an account that has the database-level role of db_owner for the database that the scanner is using (named AzInfoProtectionScanner).